nuccinc/distributed-computing/README.md

 It will automatically connect to the correct project and start processing workloads immediately.

+I find it easier to view and manage by going to `View > Advanced`, as things appear to be more organized.

 ## Windows Docker Installation:

 Download the zip file of the repository, unzip it, and run `quickstart.bat` from an elevated (Administrator) command prompt.